arya-a211/2048_AI/README.md

 ## Notes
 - you can change the number of games to complete per state by changing the value of "GAMES_TO_FINISH_PER_STATE".
+- if the  value of "GAMES_TO_FINISH_PER_STATE" is 100, the game will reach the 4098 tile most of the times
 ## Credits
 [lewisjdeane](https://github.com/lewisjdeane/2048-Game) coded the base game with amazing style!